 Analytics is generally used to gain insights from numeric data.
 However, graph analytics analyzes relationships between entities rather than numeric data.

-Using graph algorithms and relationships in graph databases, graph analytics solutions uncover insights in fields like social network analysis, fraud detection, supply chain, and search engine optimization.
+Using graph algorithms and relationships in graph databases, graph analytics solutions uncover insights in fields such as social network analysis, fraud detection, supply chain management, and search engine optimization.
 Explore graph analytics, types, and tools with use cases!

 Types of Graph Analytics